 Sustained articulations form the backbone of numerous Orchestral Tools collections.
-These patches provide long, sustained notes that can be help over long periods of time.
+These patches provide long, sustained notes that can be held over long periods of time.
 This section describes the available patches, how they are organized and their features.

-Orchestal Tools collections feature at least one sustained articulation for every instrument capable of producing one.
+Orchestral Tools collections feature at least one sustained articulation for every instrument capable of producing one.

 Sustains are mainly differentiated by the way of their note attack and release: